-However, my recommendation is that you do use fabric reinforcement in the corners of the shower pan and around the drain and any other critical area when using liquid waterproofing products.
+However, my recommendation is that you use fabric reinforcement in the corners of the shower pan, around the drain, and any other critical area when using liquid waterproofing products.

-I don’t care what they say on the instructions.
+I don’t care what they say in the instructions.
 It’s too critical of an area to take a chance on.
 I do know of some shower failures that have come from a separation in these critical corners.
-It’s very likely this separation would be prevented simply by adding reinforcing fabric or mesh in the corners.
+A little reinforcing fabric or mesh is good insurance.

 This will add a minimal and probably unnoticeable amount of thickness to these areas but it’s worth it, in my opinion.

 *Be sure to read the instructions on the products that you are using.
-The many liquid waterproofing products don’t require fabric reinforcement but there are still some on the market that do.
+Many liquid waterproofing products don’t require fabric reinforcement but there are still some on the market that do.

 3. Sheet membranes

 But they do have some drawbacks.
 The biggest one is how you waterproof the seams.
-Typically, waterproofing is achieved by overlapping one waterproof membrane over another.
+Typically, you have to overlap the seams by 2-inches to be completely waterproof.

-Most membrane manufacturers require the sheets to overlap one another by two inches.
-Alternatively, there’s a 4-5 inch banding material that also is made for this purpose along with preformed waterproof pieces for the corners.
+Alternatively, you can use a 4 or 5-inch banding material for this purpose along with preformed waterproof pieces for the corners.